-UoNA recognizes the value of distance education to adult learners.
-Eligible graduate students have the option to participate in a blended sequence of program delivery, including on-ground and online modalities.
-Eligible students in the Master of Business Administration (MBA) degree program have the option to take 100% of the MBA degree through online delivery.
+UoNA recognizes the value of distance education for its urban, commuter adult learners.
+Eligible graduate students have the option to participate in a sequence of hybrid program delivery, including on-ground and online modalities up to a maximum of 92 percent online.

+Eligible students in the Master of Business Administration (MBA) degree program have the option to take 100 percent of the MBA program through online delivery.
+Eligible undergraduate students may take up to a maximum of 90 percent of hybrid program courses online.